hyperledger/iroha-2-docs/src/guide/rust.md

 ## 1. Iroha 2 Client Setup

-In this part we shall cover the process of using the Iroha 2 rust libraries.
+In this part we shall cover the process of using the Iroha 2 Rust libraries.
 Instead of providing the complete basics, we shall assume knowledge of the most widely used concepts, explain what’s unusual about Iroha 2 specifically, and provide a step-by-step guide to creating your own Rust client for it.

 We assume that you know how to create a new package and have basic understanding of the fundamental Rust code; `async` functions, `enum` types, traits and borrowing/ownership, as well as usage of the libraries that we also use: `serde`, `tokio`, `tracing` etc. If you don't feel comfortable with any of the above, we recommend consulting [the Rust book](https://doc.rust-lang.org/stable/book/) and [docs.rs](https://docs.rs/).

 Iroha 2 makes extensive use of [workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
 Currently there are two workspaces, the one that contains the WASM support library and the one that contains the core support libraries, which go in a domain-first order.
 What that means is that instead of having a global _constants_ crate, we have a crate for the blockchain data model (`iroha_data_model`), a crate with cryptographic primitives `iroha_crypto` and so on.
 These, _individually_ have a module for constants.

 If you add `iroha_client` to the other two crates, you get the minimum number of dependencies to start your own client, similar to `iroha_client_cli`.
 We expect to create a package on [crates.io](https://crates.io/), with all the documentation once the initial `v2.0.0` release is complete.
 In the meantime, you could use the local copy that you've just created in the [previous step](/guide/build-and-install) as a local installation in your client’s `Cargo.toml`.